DeMoriarty/DOKSparse/README.md

 # Sparse DOK (Dictionary of Keys) Tensors on GPU
-Common sparse matrix/tensor formats such as COO, CSR and LIL does not support constant time access/asignment of each individual tensor element.
-Because of that, PyTorch supports very limited indexing operations for its sparse tensor formats, and numpy-like advanced indexing is abandoned altogether.
+Common sparse matrix/tensor formats such as COO, CSR and LIL do not support constant time access/asignment of each individual tensor element.
+Because of that, PyTorch supports very limited indexing operations for its sparse tensor formats, and numpy-like advanced indexing is not supportd for the most part.

 **DOK (Dictionary of Keys)** is a sparse tensor format that uses a hashmap to store index-value pairs.
 Accessing any individual element, including elements that are zero, is theoretically constant time.
 DOK format can also be converted to uncoalesced COO format with minimal cost.